Dallas Annulment Attorney

 Annulment in Texas is not an automatic process nor is it necessarily easy to do.
 Even if you wish the marriage never occurred, you cannot simply ask for it to go away.
 You may or may not be eligible depending upon the circumstances that led to the marriage, events during the marriage, and whether or not your marriage fits the legal criteria to be granted an annulment.
 The difficulty of getting an annulment in Dallas will directly depend upon your specific circumstances.

-The State of Texas allows for a number of different grounds for annulment.
+The state of Texas allows for a number of grounds for annulment.
 The reasons are as follows, according to Texas’ Family Code.

-If at the time of the marriage, one of the parties entered the union when they were already married to another party, this is bigamy and, under Texas law, the second marriage would not be valid.
-For a party to legally marry another, they must be considered as not married or fully divorced.
+If, at the time of the marriage, one of the parties entered the union when they were already married to another party, this is bigamy.

-In the event a person entered a marriage through duress or force, they can petition for an annulment.
-They can also use fraud as grounds if their spouse lied or hid important information relevant to the marriage.
+In the event that a person entered a marriage through duress or force, they can petition for an annulment.

-When one of the people in the marriage suffers from mental incompetency and participated in a marriage ceremony without fully understanding what was happening, the other person in the marriage who had full mental capacity can use their spouse’s mental incapacity as grounds for an annulment to prove theirs was not a valid marriage.
+When one of the people in the marriage suffers from mental incompetency and participated in a marriage ceremony without fully understanding what was happening, that can serve as grounds for an annulment.

 Most people in Dallas find it more efficient to hire an attorney who is experienced with successfully navigating Texas annulments.
 However, if you choose to forego pursuing legal advice with an attorney about your annulment, you will have to do the paperwork yourself, which can be complex.
 To start, you will need to: